Soft Error Reliability Analysis of Vision Transformers: Introduction

 \section{Introduction}

-Vision Transformers (ViTs) that take advantage of the self-attention mechanism to model long-range dependencies of input images achieve impressive accuracy in main-stream computer vision tasks especially on large datasets compared to CNNs, and attract considerable attentions of researchers from both industry and academia \cite{ali2021xcit} \cite{zhou2021deepvit} recently.
-Existing ViTs works mainly optimize performance and accuracy\cite{touvron2021going}\cite{ham20203}, but reliability induced by hardware faults that are almost inevitable in large-scale VLSI circuits remains overlooked generally.
-Reliability of deep learning models is of vital importance to both safety-critical applications like autonomous driving in which reliability can even hinder the adoption of the models in practice, and non-critical applications\cite{reagen2016minerva} like speech recognition in which reliability can be leveraged to achieve higher performance and energy efficiency.
+\IEEEPARstart{V}{ision} Transformers (ViTs) that take advantage of the self-attention mechanism to model long-range dependencies of input images achieve impressive accuracy in main-stream computer vision tasks especially on large datasets compared to CNNs, and attract considerable attentions of researchers from both industry and academia recently.
+Motivated by the success of ViT \cite{dosovitskiy2020image}, numerous variants have been proposed to improve ViTs from different angles such as novel training strategies \cite{touvron2021training} \cite{tang2022self}, effective self-attention mechanisms \cite{wu2022pale} \cite{guo2022beyond}, and combining with classical neural network layers\cite{wu2021cvt, maaz2023edgenext, weng2022semi}.
+While these ViTs works mainly optimize performance and accuracy \cite{wortsman2022model} \cite{ham20203}, reliability issues induced by soft errors remain overlooked generally.
+On the other hand, the occurrence of soft errors per chip increases continuously \cite{baumann2005radiation} \cite{borkar2005designing} due to the increasing transistor density and shrinking feature sizes of a single transistor, which makes soft errors almost inevitable for large-scale VLSI designs supporting ViTs.
+Hence, reliability of ViTs in presence of soft errors needs to be explored especially for safety-critical applications like autonomous driving, where reliability can even hinder the adoption of the ViTs in practice.

-The reliability of CNNs has been explored comprehensively in prior works\cite{FTT-NAS2020ASPDAC}\cite{Khoshavi2020DAC}\cite{liu2022special}, but there is still a lack of reliability analysis of ViTs that are constructed with Transformer blocks and differ substantially from CNNs.
-Specifically, ViTs\cite{liu2021swin}\cite{dosovitskiy2020image} with the self-attention mechanism usually incorporate global information of inputs while CNNs\cite{he2016deep} mostly extract local features with sliding window computing over inputs.
-Accordingly, hardware faults on inputs of ViTs become less significant and pose less influence on the model outputs.
-In addition, ViTs involve more complex non-linear functions like GELU and softmax in each layer while CNNs usually have simpler non-linear functions in a layer.
+The reliability of CNNs has been explored comprehensively in prior works\cite{xu2021r2f, xu2021reliability, liu2022special}, there is still a lack of reliability analysis of ViTs that are constructed with Transformer blocks and differ substantially from CNNs.
+Specifically, ViTs \cite{dosovitskiy2020image} \cite{liu2021swin} with the self-attention mechanism usually incorporate global information of inputs, while CNNs\cite{he2016deep} mostly extract local features with sliding window computing over inputs.
+Accordingly, soft errors on inputs of ViTs become less significant and pose less influence on the model outputs.
+In addition, ViTs involve more complex non-linear functions like GELU and softmax in each layer, while CNNs usually have simpler non-linear functions in a layer.
 Basically, non-linear functions of ViTs take up much higher proportion of the entire model computing.
-As a result, hardware errors induced computing variations in non-linear functions become non-trivial in ViTs and comprehensive reliability analysis of ViTs remains highly demanded.
+As a result, soft errors induced computing variations in non-linear functions become non-negligible in ViTs and comprehensive reliability analysis of ViTs remains highly demanded.